exscape/plex-hide-spoilers/README.md

 ### Using pip

+First, you need at least Python 3.8 installed.
-First ensure you have pip and venv installed (`apt install python3-pip python3-venv` on Debian, Ubuntu and derivatives).
+Next, sure you have pip and venv installed (`apt install python3-pip python3-venv` on Debian, Ubuntu and derivatives).
 Then download the [latest source release](https://github.com/exscape/plex-hide-spoilers/releases/) from Github, unpack it somewhere, and run the following commands (as your user, not as root!):

 ```bash